eseca/custom-gamepadviewer-skins/README.md

 This are some personal CSS skins for the gamepad display web app written by [mrmcpowned](https://obsproject.com/forum/threads/gamepad-display.12508/).

-## Skins:
- - SNES

-## Roadmap:
+## SNES
+SVG skin for SNES display.

+*IMPORTANT:* CLR Browser maps buttons incorrectly for some USB controllers.
+Window Capture using Google Chrome is recomended.

- - Logitech F710 skin.
+## F710

+# Roadmap:
- - Update SNES base image for a higher resolution.
+- SVG for F710.